 However, how new the CPU is also makes a huge difference, as numerically-identical PCs produced in different years can show vastly different performances.
 Generally, it’s better to buy a budget CPU from the newest generation than it is to buy a higher-end CPU from an older age.

 Another term you’ll hear used in addition to CPUs is overclocking.
 Basically, overclocking means over-tuning the CPU to get more performance out of it.
 However, overclocking can be a tricky thing to do, as overclocking your CPU too much or too hastily can cause permanent damage to your PC.
 Instead of worrying about overclocking for your first build, try stepping up to a higher-quality CPU instead.

 The RAM of a computer works side-by-side with your CPU in order to process tasks.
 Your RAM’s speed makes a minimal difference in how efficient your computer is, but the most important metric is how much RAM you have.

-Multiple channels (i.e., multiple units running concurrently) is essential, too, as this multiplies your productivity.
+Multiple channels (i.e., multiple units running concurrently) are essential, too, as this multiplies your productivity.
 Try to look for at least dual-channel RAM, but quad-channel is better if it fits your budget.
 The size of your motherboard and how many RAM slots it has will determine just how much RAM you can add to your computer.

-Another term you’ll hear in conjunction with ram is the term DDR4.
+Another term you’ll hear in conjunction with RAM is the term DDR4.
 Essentially, there are a few different “rates” of RAM transfer, and DDR4 is the best option for PC builders at the moment.
 Resist the urge to purchase DDR3 ram, even if it’s significantly cheaper.